 Expanded online gaming & legalized sports betting in New Jersey will be great for the Casinos, but bad for Atlantic City residents.
-That’s the general consensus from those watching the upcoming hearing that will likely overturn the current ban on sports betting in NJ and most states in the country.
+That’s the general consensus from those waiting for the likely overturn of the current ban on sports betting in NJ…. and most states in the country.

-It was online casinos that saved the day for AC, with an eye-popping take of $20.5 million.
-Internet gambling in NJ is up over 23 percent since October 2016.
-Great news for the casinos and the NJ State treasury, but lousy news for Atlantic City residents, employees and non-casino business operators.
+Internet gambling has been great news for the casinos and the NJ State treasury.
+Lousy news for Atlantic City residents, employees and non-casino business operators.

 Bad for Atlantic City.